Pathology Trainee Mentored Award

 Responsibilities:

-1. Present research at a Department of Pathology meeting (examples include but are not limited to research retreat, current concepts, chair rounds)
+- Present research at a Department of Pathology meeting (examples include but are not limited to research retreat, current concepts, chair rounds, department research meetings).

-3. Utilize funds between September 1st and May 31st, ensuring all expenses are accounted for within this timeframe.
-Unused funds must be returned to the committee.
+- Utilize funds between September 1st and June 1st, ensuring all expenses are accounted for within this timeframe.
+Unused funds are returned to the department.
+No budget extensions can be granted.

 Important Dates: